Are there any age restrictions on entry?

 Checkpoint #4 (Finish Lane entrance – 21km): 4:00pm

-Are wave starts used?
+Are wave starts used for the 21km event?

 Yes they are.
 The waves are especially important for this event as they manage the volume of swimmers enetering the water, and therefore congestion of support boats meeting those swimmers.